 The Eastland had been in service since 1903, carrying passengers from Chicago to South Haven and back for 3 years, and then back and forth from Cleveland and Cedar Point for the next 8 years.
 In 1914 she changed hands again and worked the Chicago to St. Joseph, Michigan route.

-As the ship loaded at the dock in the Chicago River, it started listing to port.
-The crew tried to trim the ship by admitting ballast water into starboard tanks, but when a large crowd of passengers suddenly went to the port side of the ship, the ship rolled over, stopped from going completely upside down by the 20 foot depth of the river (the ship drew 19’6” with max load).
+As the ship loaded at the dock on the Chicago River, it started listing to port.
+The crew tried to trim the ship by admitting ballast water into starboard tanks, but when a large crowd of passengers suddenly went to the port side of the ship, the ship rolled over, stopped from going completely upside down by the 20 foot depth of the river, as the ship drew 19’6” with a maximum load.

 Many of the passengers had moved below decks for the trip and were trapped under water.
 Others were crushed by the weight of people and equipment that fell over, including pianos and other heavy furnishings.
 In spite of the ship being tied up to the dock, 844 passengers and 4 crew members died.